Flank/flank/docs/index.md

   ## is complete.
 These must be absolute paths under /sdcard or /data/local/tmp
   # directories-to-pull:
   #   - /sdcard/

+  ## Whether to grant runtime permissions on the device before the test begins.
+  ## By default, all permissions are granted.
+PERMISSIONS must be one of: all, none
+  # grant-permissions: all

   ## A list of device-path: file-path pairs that indicate the device paths to push files to the device before starting tests, and the paths of files to push.
   ## Device paths must be under absolute, whitelisted paths (${EXTERNAL_STORAGE}, or ${ANDROID_DATA}/local/tmp).